HenryXie1/ordsauto/README.md

-# Automation tool to create Http ORDS and Loadbalancer K8S
+# Automation tool to create Http Ords and Loadbalancer in K8S

-A kubectl plugin that create http and ORDS ( Oracle Rest Data Services) based on [Apex (oracle application express) 19.1](https://github.com/HenryXie1/apexauto)
+A kubectl plugin that create http and ords( Oracle Rest Data Services) based on [Apex (oracle application express) 19.1](https://github.com/HenryXie1/apexauto)

 ### Intro